The investigator and investigation team

 General Findings Reports for Phase 1 and Phase 2

 The investigator provided his Phase 2 report on general findings to CSIRO on 15 April 2014.
-This report will be published on this website shortly.
+The Phase 2 report is available here:

 In July 2013, the investigator delivered to CSIRO his Phase 1 report on general findings.
 The Phase 1 report is available here:

 CSIRO's response to the Phase 1 General Finding Report and details of CSIRO's implementation of the Phase 1 recommendations is available at http://www.csiro.au/en/Portals/About-CSIRO/How-we-work/Reinforcing-CSIRO-values.aspx and the following pages.

 Please leave a message and your call will be returned.
 Please specify the best time for a return call.
 We can return your call outside business hours if that suits you best.